How to crochet a flat circle

 To crochet a flat circle, you start by making a round of stitches into a magic ring or a loop of chains.
 Each round, you increase evenly by the same number of stitches.

-That’s it in it’s simplest terms!
+That’s it in it’s simplest terms, but let’s walk you through the details.

 The number of stitches you work into that first round, and increase by each subsequent round, will depend on the stitch you are working.